brianlockerbie/readme-generator-pro/README.md

 ## Description
   This application uses Node.js to generate README.md files.
-After answering a series of quetions.
+After answering a series of questions.
 This command-line application, will create a personalized README.md file for your project to help save time.
   <br/>
   <br/>